What we use your information for

 Who we share information with

 We do not make your personal information available to companies for marketing purposes.
-Information may be shared with other Council Departments and external organisations where necessary to deliver public functions.
-For example it may be shared where the law allows and in order to maintain accuracy, detect fraud and protect public funds, for example with Schools and Academies or the Council’s Audit Service.
+Information is shared with other departments and external organisations where necessary to deliver public functions.
+It is shared where the law allows and in order to maintain accuracy, detect fraud and protect public funds.
+For example -

 Security and retention of your personal data

-Personal data is stored within Hull City Council’s secure computer network and offices which have controlled keycard access.
+Personal data is stored within our secure computer network and offices that have controlled access.
 It is retained for as long as there is a business and legislative need for it, normally for the current year, plus 6 years following the end of service.
-You may ask for your information to be deleted at any time and the Council will consider whether all or some of the details can be safely deleted and then inform you of the outcome in writing.

 You have -

 To exercise these rights you need to contact us as detailed below.
-For rectification, restriction or objection you need to provide the reasons for you request.
-It is not used for profiling of individuals for marketing purposes.
+For rectification, restrictions or objection you need to provide the reasons for your request.
+In limited instances, your personal information may be processed for individual automated decision making.
+It is not used for profiling individuals for marketing purposes.

 Questions, complaints and comments

-Enquiries about how your personal data is processed can be directed to the Music Service –
+Enquiries about how your personal data is processed can be directed to the Revenues and Benefits team -

 Hull City Council

-If you are not happy with the outcome of a complaint you have the right to complain to the regulator.
+If you are not happy with the outcome of a complaint or concern you have the right to complain to the regulator -

 Information Commissioner's Office